Blokje5/blokje5.dev/content/posts/conftest-plugins.md

 }
 ```

 Preventing a container to run as a non-root user is a security best practice.
 It prevents a potential attacker to gain access to the host from the container if they somehow manage to gain access to your container.
-Now let's verify if this is the case for some running deployments.
+For example, an attacker could have exploited a code execution vulnerability in your application.
+Now let's use the kubectl plugin to verify if this is the case for some running deployments.

 First we need a Kubernetes cluster.
 The quickest way to do this locally is by using [kind](https://github.com/kubernetes-sigs/kind), which builds a local Kubernetes cluster running in docker containers.
 We can build a cluster with the following command: